zdevilinside/TheExpatTech/content/content-of-the-week/Week-49.md

 **[BGR](https://www.bgr.com/1953885/starlink-vs-viasat-residential-alternative-worth-using/)** compared **satellite internet providers**:
 - Starlink: faster speeds (up to 270 Mbps) but poor BBB rating (F).
 - Viasat: cheaper residential plans ($69.99–$99.99) but slower speeds (150 Mbps).
 Starlink wins on performance, Viasat on affordability.
+Personally, I am going to wait on this issue because I have multiple fiber providers available where I live and do not need to consider this issue.

 ---

-### 📡 Wi-Fi Dead Zone Fix
-**[BGR](https://www.bgr.com/2040752/say-goodbye-to-wi-fi-dead-zone-network-upgrade/)** reviewed the **TP-Link RE315 Wi-Fi extender** (~$19).
-- Dual-band speeds up to 1,200 Mbps.
-- Supports 30 devices.
-- Easy setup via TP-Link app.
-A cheap fix for spotty home networks.

----

-### 🛂 Trade Tensions
+### 🛂 Anger at Nearshoring
-**[Reuters](https://www.reuters.com/business/autos-transportation/canada-mexico-should-not-be-export-hubs-china-says-ustr-2025-12-04/)** reported USTR’s warning that **Canada and Mexico shouldn’t become export hubs for China**, reflecting ongoing geopolitical trade battles.
+**[Reuters](https://www.reuters.com/business/autos-transportation/canada-mexico-should-not-be-export-hubs-china-says-ustr-2025-12-04/)** reported USTR’s warning that **Canada and Mexico shouldn’t become export hubs for China**, by using the USMCA trade agreement rules to their full extent.
+Chinese businesses have found a way around tariffs by opening factories in Canada and Mexico so they could take advantage of the trade policies in place.

 ---